ethandom/SainSmart5VUSBRelayDriver/README.md

 Look through the output to verify:

 * Masks and channel states match expectations
-* Error cases return the correct “ERR <CODE>” format
+* Error cases return the correct "ERR <CODE>" format
 * Exit statuses are 0 on success and non-zero on failure

 ---